ebolotin6/ebolotin6.github.io/projects.md

 ## Currently studying

+The following section contains topics and areas that I am actively researching and working on.

 <h4 class="subheading">Deep reinforcement learning</h4>
 * Researching the <a href="https://github.com/mila-iqia/babyai/tree/iclr19" target="_blank">BabyAI platform</a> (see <a href="https://openreview.net/forum?id=rJeXCo0cYX" target="_blank">paper</a> here), imitation learning, and grounded language learning with DL.
 This platform is a testbed for improving the sample efficiency of deep RL algorithms with the goal of making dramatic advances in grounded language learning.
 * I've reproduced the sample efficiency results posted in Table 3 of the <a href="https://openreview.net/forum?id=rJeXCo0cYX" target="_blank">BabyAI</a> paper for imitation learning from bot.